 Moving is stressful.
 With your stress levels already through the roof, it’s important to find a trustworthy, affordable company to work with.

 If you find that you don’t have all of the proper space for your bigger belongings, Life Storage facilities offer protection and peace of mind during your transition to your new home.
-Ask about our moving trucks and vans for your convenience, including free truck rentals with any storage space rental.
+Ask about our moving trucks and vans for your convenience, available at most of our locations.

 We hope this guide offered some helpful tips on how to load a moving truck and how to get it from A to B without a headache.
 Until next time, good luck and happy moving!